DE-R-V/in-your-eyes/README.md

 This prototype is an early stage proof of concept and includes several limitations:

-- Visual simulations are approximations and not medically validated.
+- Visual simulations are not medically validated.
 - The system currently supports only a limited set of vision conditions.
 - The passthrough based rendering pipeline uses workaround techniques due to API limitations.